janko-js/variants_text_tree/README.md

 ---

 Converting a newer version of the data.json file to a minimalistic text file on your own computer with your own json file:
-Let's say your goal is to produce a new minimal text tree and call it my-new-min-tree.txt: (for those not too familiar with command line or having Perl on your platform please refer to other tutorials):
+Let's say your goal is to produce a new minimal text tree and call it my-new-min-tree.txt: (for those not too familiar with command line or having Perl and required modules on your platform please refer to other tutorials):

 - Perl has to be installed on your system.
+Also a Perl module JSON.
 - Keep pretty-tree.pl in some folder, put the newer data.json in the same folder
 - Open the command prompt in that folder and type

-<code>pretty-tree.pl >my-new-min-tree.txt</code>
+<code>perl pretty-tree.pl >my-new-min-tree.txt</code>

 - The new minimalistic text tree should then appear as a new content of my-new-min-tree.txt

+- To convert a tree json input which has some other name or location specify it as a parameter:

+<code>perl pretty-tree.pl some-other-my-data.json >my-other-new-min-tree.txt</code>